bnam2103/Whisper_Small_ASR_french/README.md

 # ASR French Model

-This repository contains an Automatic Speech Recognition (ASR) model fine-tuned on French audio data.
+This repository contains the training notebook of the Automatic Speech Recognition (ASR) model fine-tuned on French audio data.
 The model aims to provide accurate transcription of French speech into text.
 This repository includes the fine-tuned model and details for usage, along with example results.

 For more information, visit my [Hugging Face Profile](https://huggingface.co/nambn0321).